 Many people who travel in motorhomes and campervans travel with their dogs as this is the perfect way to travel with your furry companions and one of the most popular ways to travel with pets.
 Dogs are a part of the family, and they deserve to enjoy the fun, too.
-A motorhome is an excellent option for vacationing with your dog.
+A motorhome is an excellent option for travelling with your dog, and taking a dog to France is easy when you can secure them properly.

 A few safety tips to remember: Secure a dog with a seatbelt in their own seat belt or harness, just as humans wear their seatbelts when travelling for safety, it’s equally as important to secure a dog in the same way.